The Ultimate KPI Guide

 What is a KPI?

-A KPI is a performance measure (someties refered to as a 'metric') quantifying something that we care about or is important in some way.
-Head here for a 60 second explanation of KPIs using kittens.
+A KPI is a performance measure (sometimes referred to as a metric) quantifying something that we care about or is important in some way.
+If you're still unsure about what a KPI is, check out our 60 Second Explanation video.

-Deciding whether a Performance Indicator is, or is not, a KPI creates huge amounts of debate and strong opinions.
-This debate will never be settled because the importance of a measure depends on the situation it is being used in, so there can never be a definitive list of 'what is a PI and what is a KPI'.
+Deciding whether a PI is or is not a KPI generates huge amounts of debate and strong opinions.
+The debate will never be settled because the importance of a measure depends on the situation it is being used in, so there can never be a definitive list of 'what is a PI and what is a KPI'.

-With no centralised list of what makes a measure 'Key' or not, it comes down to which measures are important to us, our organisation or our specific situation.
+With no centralised list of what makes a measure 'key' or not, it comes down to which measures are important to us, our organisation, or our specific situation.
 We must rank our measures relative to each other, with the highest ranking measures earning the title 'KPI'.
-This can be managed formally using the 'Shortlisting' step from the ROKS method.
+This can be managed formally using the Shortlisting step from the ROKS method, which we'll get into in just a few scrolls.

-Before we dive into the best method for choosing and defining our KPIs let's take a look at the principles those methods are based on...
+Before we dive into the best method to create KPIs, let's take a look at the principles those methods are based on...

 That sounds like a lot to remember

 If this all seems a bit overwhelming, don't worry.
-We have not one, but two KPI definition methods you can use that are built around these principles.
-Here's why we need two methods...
+We have not one, but two methods that are built around these principles and which you can use to develop key performance indicators.

 Still not sure which approach to use?

-The ROKS Express method has been built using the tools of the ROKS Enterprise method, so if you aren't sure, start with the ROKS Express approach, you can always extend it later with the Enterprise approach.
+The ROKS Express method has been built using the tools of the ROKS Enterprise method so if you aren't sure, start with the ROKS Express approach.
+You can always expand later with the Enterprise approach.

-ROKS Express:.
-The perfect solution for small-medium sized commercial organisations looking to kickstart their growth.
-Using a simple questionnaire, this system will help you get up and running with your core KPIs in hours, not weeks.
+ROKS Express: The perfect solution for small- to medium-sized commercial organisations looking to kickstart their growth.
+Using a simple questionnaire, this system will help get you up and running with your core indicators in hours, instead of weeks.

 ROKS Express: Each step in detail